iogeek/Gardening4Engineers/_myposts/SeedPlanning.md

 Seed planning usually starts early December when the seed catalogs arrive.

 Things to account for planning
-- Space
+- Space - This will make sure you don't waste time and seed by overseeding.
+Square foot gardei\
+  - viabilibity for the microclimiate your garden is in
 - Harvest dates
-- Viability for the garden I have
+  - Show dates and spacing harvests according to what can be eaten.
 - Notes from last year (if this has been planted before)
+  - Apply the learning to